• Skip to main content

 Are you aware of any books or articles making this connection?
 It’s an important one, I think, especially re how alleged complementarians (who are really authoritarians) encourage women to endure sinful abuse of various kinds in the name of submission.

-The next day another friend of mine posted this from Nancy Wilson’s Building Her House: Commonsensical Wisdom for Christian Women:
+Then I read this in Nancy Wilson’s Building Her House: Commonsensical Wisdom for Christian Women:

 The commands of submission and obedience are only difficult when we disagree with our husbands.
 If we agree with them and do what they say, it can hardly be called submission.
 Submission comes into play when we differ with them over an issue, but we defer to them and willingly give way.